 We achieved our Bronze accreditation in April 2018 at our first attempt and set about moving towards the Silver Standard.
 This was more time consuming in as much as we needed to equip the whole fleet with all the safety equipment necessary to move forward, including full camera systems, blind spot detection, left audible alarms etc.

-The Company achieved the Silver accreditation in January 2020 again at our first attempt and are now actively moving towards achieving the Gold Standard.
+The Company achieved the Silver accreditation in January 2020 again at our first attempt and achieved Gold accreditation in January 2021.

 Since joining FORS the company has undergone changes by means of updating the fleet so that they are all EURO VI compliant.
 Data sheets that have been set up have focused our attention on fuel usage and costs and as such has prompted us into changing our fuel provider and entering into a two year plats agreement contract, thus saving the company significant revenue.